-Getting Started with Revision Control in Altium 365
+Getting Started with PCB Revision Control in Altium 365

 Ever since I started using Github and Google Docs, I fell in love with revision control.
 Instead of keeping multiple copies of essential files and time-stamping every revision, revision tracking information gets stored alongside the file.
 This environment works great for code, spreadsheets, and documents, and Altium brings these same features into PCB design.